pytask-dev/pytask-latex/README.rst

         ...

-In this example, ``build_steps.latexmk`` is a build step constructor which accepts a set of options and creates a build step function out of it.
+In this example, ``build_steps.latexmk`` is a build step constructor which accepts a set of options and creates a build step function.

 You can pass different options to change the compilation process with latexmk.
 Here is an example for generating a ``.dvi``.